-We look forward to welcoming visitors and returning residents to Bermuda starting 1st July 2020.
+We welcome visitors and returning residents to Bermuda.

 Our island home has always been a precious resource set apart by its geographic location and way of life.
 Over the past few months, we’ve been dedicated to protecting our community and pristine destination for our residents and guests to enjoy for years to come.
 When you are ready, we look forward to extending a warm welcome.

-Due to the COVID-19 pandemic, the Bermuda Government has put in place visitor protocols, which include the requirement for both visitors and residents to apply for a travel authorisation.
+Due to the COVID-19 pandemic, the Bermuda Government has put in place traveller protocols, which include the requirement for both visitors and residents to apply for a Travel Authorisation.

 Apply for the Bermuda Travel Authorisation

 I live in Bermuda as a citizen, PRC or work permit holder: